-The room will usually have a refrigerator but no cooking facilities.
-You’ll have to do what the Thais do and buy a small gas grill (like a camping stove), which they use to cook outside on the balcony.
+The room will usually have a refrigerator but will often not have cooking facilities.
+If so, you can do what the Thais do and buy a small gas grill (like a camping stove), which they use to cook basic dishes outside on the balcony.

 These rental apartments in Bangkok always come fully furnished.

-5,000-12,000 Baht Per Month – For 5,000-12,000 baht per month ($169-$406), you’re looking at a much nicer lifestyle.
+8,000-12,000 Baht Per Month – For 8,000-12,000 baht per month ($235-$350), you are looking at a much nicer lifestyle.
 Depending on the area you live in, you can rent either a one or two bedroom apartment, with kitchen and usually western-style bathroom.

-Meanwhile, 12,000 will get you a one to two bedroom apartment in a lovely building, close to a sky train route, with a kitchen, western style bathroom and probably swimming pool and gym.
+Meanwhile, 12,000 will get you a one to two bedroom apartment in a lovely building, close to a sky train route, with a kitchen, western style bathroom and probably a swimming pool and gym somewhere in the building.

-A serviced apartment of this caliber in downtown Bangkok though would be between 25,000-30,000 baht a month ($847-$1,020), so you can see the difference in rent, depending on location.
+A serviced apartment of this caliber in downtown Bangkok though would be between 35,000-50,000 baht a month ($1,015-$1,460), so you can see the difference in rent, depending on location.

-5,000-11,000 baht per month will also rent you a larger town house in the suburbs of Bangkok and, for around 11,000, some of them are furnished also.
+8,000-12,000 baht per month will also rent you a larger town house in the suburbs of Bangkok and, for around 12,000 to 15,000, some of them are even furnished.

-For between 13,000-22,000 baht per month ($440-$745), you can move into a one bedroom apartment in downtown Bangkok, close to all the shopping malls, upscale restaurants and bars, as well as next to the sky train or underground lines.
+For between 13,000-25,000 baht per month ($380-$730), you can move into a one bedroom apartment in downtown Bangkok, close to all the shopping malls, upscale restaurants and bars, as well as next to/down the street from the sky train or underground lines.

 These will all be in western-style buildings with nice bathrooms, kitchen facilities and laundry facilities, as well as cable TV and internet access.

-23,000-40,000 Baht Per Month – 23,000-40,000 baht per month ($775-$1,355) is getting into the truly luxurious realm with enormous western-style apartment buildings right in the center of downtown Bangkok.
+26,000-60,000 Baht Per Month – 23,000-60,000 baht per month ($755-$1,750) is getting into the truly luxurious realm with enormous western-style apartment buildings right in the center of downtown Bangkok.
 These apartment buildings have upscale restaurants, nice shops, travel agents, gyms, swimming pools and are ideally located for anywhere you want to go.

 The apartments themselves are large, fashionably decorated and furnished and often with stupendous views.

-With average Thai salaries being in the 8,000-10,000 baht per month range ($271-$338), and an average English teacher making 40,000 baht per month ($1,355), unless you’re a true expat working for an international company on 200,000 baht a month or more ($6,700), you’re more than likely going to be looking in the 4,000-13,000 baht range.
+With average Thai salaries being in the 10,000-15,000 baht per month range ($295-$445), and an average English teacher making 45,000 baht per month ($1,310), unless you are a true expat working for an international company on 200,000 baht a month or more ($5,800), you are more than likely going to be looking in the 5,000-18,000 baht range.